gittuf/gittuf/docs/design-document.md

 attestations](https://github.com/in-toto/attestation).
 Attestations are tracked in the custom Git reference `refs/gittuf/attestations`.
 The gittuf design currently supports the "reference authorization" type to represent code review approvals.
-Other types may be added to this document or via extensions in future.
+Other types may be added to this document or via [GAPs](/docs/gaps/) in future.

 A reference authorization is an attestation that accompanies an RSL reference entry, allowing additional developers to issue signatures authorizing the change